IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 This grant type shall be used by confidential, credential and public clients, if the explicit consent of the user is required to authorize the Authorization Client to access data on behalf of the user.

-The Authorization Client actor claiming the Authorization Server Metadata option SHALL use the "authorization_endpoint" URL from the Authorization Server Metadata Document to redirect the User-Agent.
+The Authorization Client actor claiming the Authorization Server Metadata option shall use the "authorization_endpoint" URL from the Authorization Server Metadata Document to redirect the User-Agent.

 The Authorization Client directs the user-agent to make a HTTP GET request to the authorization endpoint with the following parameters using the "application/x-www-form-urlencoded" format [OAuth 2.1, Section 4.1.1.3]: